About Me

 Since 2000 I have also studied yoga with world-renowned yoga teachers, so if you train with me, you will surely do some yoga.
 Balance is huge for people over 40.
 So is the necessity of bringing together muscles and mind to move more efficiently, to relax when we need to relax, and to be powerful when power is needed.
 For example, have you ever noticed that a great skier’s upper body is always relaxed?

-When you first begin working with me, you will undergo a comprehensive musculoskeletal assessment and health history.
+When you first begin working with me, you will undergo a comprehensive musculoskeletal assessment.
 Results from this assessment then guides us to understand what muscles and other soft tissue are contributing to your condition.
 Each program is designed specifically for your needs and goals.
 We’ll look at any musculoskeletal imbalances and design a corrective exercise program to help you move better, if that’s what you are more interested in.
-If your goal is weight loss, we incorporate full body moves with high metabolic cost, as I want your hour with me to count.
+If your goal is weight loss, we incorporate full body moves with high metabolic cost, as I want your time working out to be maximized.
 Whether your goal is fat loss, feeling better, or returning to your favorite sport, I will bring abundant enthusiasm and the best programming to design your workout. ( If you train with me I can guarantee you that you will not be sore on the first day of ski season.)

 As a former junior ski racer, my greatest passion skiing.
 I love to run, bike, practice yoga, and rock climb, taking me to the cliffs of the Greek Islands, Sardinia, Italy, Spain, Mexico and Thailand.
 Hiking with our Golden Retriever, Izzy, is also high on my list of things I love to do.